linpeng0105/linpeng0105.github.io/content/authors/admin/_index.md

 #   Only `title`, `awarder`, and `date` are required.
 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
 awards:
+  - title: Best Paper at CP 2024
+    url:
+    date: '2024-09-02'
+    awarder: 30th International Conference on Principles and Practice of Constraint Programming
+    summary: |
+      My paper, titled 'An Efficient Local Search Solver for Mixed Integer Programming' which I authored as the first author, was awarded the Best Paper Award at CP 2024.
   - title: Outstanding thesis of Jilin University
     url: https://mp.weixin.qq.com/s/sh7FFoBKN4W7m9WFllWXVg
     date: '2023-06-25'